 Transmission choices are fairly confusing, but we’ll give it a go.
 A six-speed manual is standard on the A180 and A200, while a seven-speed automatic is the standard transmission for the A180d.
 Mercedes puts an 8-speed dual-clutch auto in the A200d and A220d, but the petrol A220 and A250 revert back to the seven-speed auto.
 4Matic all-wheel drive comes in with the A220, and is also available on the A220d and A250.

-At the top of the range is the A35, which packs a healthy 302bhp and 295lb ft, making it quick enough to keep and Audi S3 and VW Golf R honest.
-Unlike the forthcoming A45 it doesn’t use a bespoke AMG unit, utilizing instead a modified version of the A250’s M260 unit.
+Kicking off the AMG range is the A35, which packs a healthy 302bhp and 295lb ft making it quick enough to keep and Audi S3 and VW Golf R honest.
+Unlike the A45 it doesn’t use a bespoke AMG unit, utilising instead a modified version of the A250’s M260 unit.
 Changes run to a twin scroll turbocharger and an air to water intercooler, plus the inevitable overhaul of the car’s electronic brain.
 The seven-speed auto is familiar and is connected to a recalibrated version of the A220 4Matic’s all-wheel drive system.

 To help meet ever-stricter emissions standards, all petrol units feature particulate filters – something you’ll see rolling out across an increasing number of petrol cars in the years to come.

 Mechanically the new A-class is fairly unremarkable, with a steel structure (slightly wider and longer than before, liberating greater interior and luggage volume) and MacPherson struts with passive dampers at the front.
 The rear setup varies depending on spec, with all SE and